Mario730/bobdauber/static/posts/eclipse/index.md

   - images/img_1196-3-.jpg
   - images/img_1217-edited-.jpg
   - images/img_1200-2-.jpg
-description: Like its solar and lunar cousins, this white marble eclipse speaks through its shadows.
-Each view reveals a different   image.
-(As I was sanding this piece, I discovered a small crack on one side.
-I left it, feeling the imperfection adds to its realness.)
+description: "Like its solar and lunar cousins, this white marble eclipse speaks through its shadows.
+Each view reveals a different   image. "
 price: 900
 ---